Achievable Rates for Channels with Deletions and Insertions: Coding Schemes

 For any input-output pair $(X^n, Y^{M_n})$, define an auxiliary sequence $S^{M_n+1}=(S_1, S_2,\ldots, S_{M_n+1})$, where $S_j \in \mathbb{N}_0$ is the number of {runs} \emph{completely} deleted in ${X^n}$ between the bits corresponding to $Y_{j-1}$ and $Y_{j}$. ($S_1$ is the number of runs deleted before the first output symbol $Y_1$, and $S_{M_n+1}$ is the number of runs deleted after the last output symbol $Y_{M_n}$.)
 For example, if $ \un{X} = 00\underbrace{\emph{011100}}0 $ and the bits shown in italics were deleted to give $\un{Y}= 000$, then $\un{S}=(0,0,1,0)$.
-On the other hand, if the last six bits were all deleted, i.e., $ \un{X} = 000\underbrace{\emph{111000}}$, then $\un{S}=(0, 0,0,2)$.
+On the other hand, if the last six bits were all deleted, i.e., $\un{X} = 000\underbrace{\emph{111000}}$, then $\un{S}=(0, 0,0,2)$.
 Thus $\un{S}$ is not uniquely determined given $(\un{X}, \un{Y})$.
 The auxiliary sequence $\un{S}$ enables us to augment $\un{Y}$ with the positions of missing runs.
 As will be explained in Section \ref{sec:deletion}, the runs of this augmented output sequence are in one-to-one correspondence with the runs of the input sequence.

 Consider the following coding scheme.
 Construct a codebook of $2^{nR}$ codewords of length $n$, each chosen independently according to \eqref{eq:inp_def}.
 The decoder receives $Y^{M_n}$, and decodes (using joint typicality) both the auxiliary sequence and the input sequence.
 Such a decoder is sub-optimal since the auxiliary sequence $S^{M_n+1}$ is not unique given a codeword $X^n$ and the output $Y^{M_n}$.
-Assuming all sequences satisfy the asymptotic equipartition property, we have for sufficiently large $n$ \be\text{Pr(error) } \leq 2^{n(R + H(S^{M_n+1}|X^n))} \cdot 2^{-nI(X^n S^{M_n+1};Y^{M_n})}. \ee The second term above is the probability that $(X^n,S^{M_n+1}, Y^{M_n})$ are jointly typical when $Y^{M_n}$ is picked independently from $(X^n,S^{M_n+1})$.
+Assuming all sequences satisfy the asymptotic equipartition property, we have for sufficiently large $n$ \be \text{Pr(error) } \leq 2^{n(R + H(S^{M_n+1}|X^n))} \cdot 2^{-nI(X^n S^{M_n+1};Y^{M_n})}. \ee The second term above is the probability that $(X^n,S^{M_n+1}, Y^{M_n})$ are jointly typical when $Y^{M_n}$ is picked independently from $(X^n,S^{M_n+1})$.
 The first term is obtained by taking a union bound over all the codewords and all the typical auxiliary sequences for each codeword.
-Hence the probability of error goes to zero if \be R < \frac{1}{n} \left( I(X^n S^{M_n+1};Y^{M_n}) - H(S^{M_n+1}|X^n) \right) = \frac{1}{n} \left(H(X^n) - H(S^{M_n+1}|Y^{M_n}) - H(X^n|S^{M_n+1},Y^{M_n}) \right). \ee In Section \ref{sec:deletion}, we show that the above expression converges as $n \to \infty$, and obtain an analytical expression for the limit.
+Hence the probability of error goes to zero if \be